Commitment + Clinical Leadership = Better Outcomes

 Watermelon has more lycopene, a carotenoid, than any other fruit or vegetable.3 Studies have found that lycopene can help lower cholesterol and blood pressure.4

 Watermelon also contains citrulline, an amino acid.
-According to a study from the National Library of Medicine, citrulline may increase nitric oxide levels, which helps expands the blood vessels.5 This will lower blood pressure.
+According to a study from the National Library of Medicine, citrulline may increase nitric oxide levels, which helps expand the blood vessels.5 This will lower blood pressure.

-Vitamins found in watermelon such as vitamins A, B6, C, magnesium, and potassium are also good for your heart.
+Vitamins in watermelon such as vitamins A, B6, C, magnesium, and potassium are also good for your heart.

 Watermelon aids in healthy skin and hair